MUbarak123-56/fpl_team_optimization/README.md

       x = Array.create('x', shape=num_var, vartype='BINARY')
       s = Array.create('s', shape=slack_num + len(df_use["team"].unique()), vartype='BINARY')

 The x variable object is storing each individual player as a variable from x[1] to x[50].
 We have 50 of them because we are selecting the optimal squad from 50 players.
-The s variable is acting as a slack variable for for the budget and team representation constraints.
+The s variable object is stores all slack variable for for the budget and team representation constraints.
+The number of slack variables is dictated by how many teams are represented in the top 50 highest rated players.

+#### Objective

+The objective function is formulated below:

+      h = sum(n * x for x, n in zip(x, total_points))

+Mathematically, it can be expressed as:

+$$\sigma$$

 ## References